sergeballif/sergeballif.github.io/play.md

-The solution to a math problem has three components.
-(There are
+The solution to a math problem typically has three components.

-1. __The setup__ consists of reading and comprehending a problem (often through drawing a picture) and then translating the problem into a computation to perform or an algebraic expression to solve.
-Sometimes we have to introduce variables break a bigger problem into several sub-problems.
-By the end of this step we have transformed a paragraph
+1. __The Setup:__ This is the planning step.
+We take time to read and comprehend a problem and then translate the problem into a computation to perform or an algebraic expression to solve.
+Often we draw a picture to clarify the questoin or introduce variables for unknown quantities.
+Sometimes we will break a bigger problem into several sub-problems.
+By the end of this step we have transformed a paragraph of words into concrete math symbols and equations.
+2. __Solving:__ In this step we find the numerical answer to the question.
+Usually this involves some sort of algebraic manipulation and/or arithmetic calculation.
+3. __Interpreting:__ The final part is where we write up the solution.
+A good interpretation will include units and an explanation of the conclusions reached along with any other information that was requested.

 <a href="javascript:showhide('answer1')">